Program Committee Members

 The Program Committee consists of representatives from the four units that contribute to the MPP Core Curriculum: Economics, Political Science, Sociology and the School of Public Administration.
 The committee oversees the MPP and its members serve as advisors to MPP students.
 One committee member serves as the MPP director.

-Director of the MPP and Associate Professor of Economics
+Director of the MPP and Associate Professor of Political Science

 Email: